 In such cases, it can take two days for your money to reach Wise’s bank account, two more days to be converted, and a couple of more days to reach your recipient.
 So about 3-5 days.

 In many cases, the money will take two days to reach Wise’s bank account, two additional days to convert, and a few more days to reach your recipient.
 So roughly 3-5 days.
 Card-to-bank transfers are faster, taking only a few hours to one day.
 These transactions, however, are considerably more expensive.

-When you fund a PayPal to PayPal transfer from your PayPal balance, the transfer occurs instantly.
+When you fund a PayPal-to-PayPal transfer from your PayPal balance, the transfer occurs instantly.
 For international Paypal to Paypal transfers, it might take a few hours for the money to appear in your recipient’s account.

 PayPal to bank account transfers via Xoom (PayPal’s international money transfer service) can take anywhere from 3-5 days for the funds to arrive.

-Depending on your bank, it may take anywhere from two to three days for you to have your PayPal balance withdrawn to your bank account.
+Depending on your bank, it may take anywhere from two to three days for you to have your PayPal balance withdrawn from your bank account.
 A transaction fee is incurred when you make an instant withdrawal (1-3 percent based on location).

 ✅ Verdict: Wise Wins